Kings of Leon reign atop Billboard 200 chart with 'WALLS'

-LOS ANGELES Kings of Leon debuted at the top of the weekly U.S. Billboard 200 chart on Monday with "WALLS," the first chart-topping record for the Nashville rockers.
+LOS ANGELES (Reuters) - Kings of Leon debuted at the top of the weekly U.S. Billboard 200 chart on Monday with "WALLS," the first chart-topping record for the Nashville rockers.

 "WALLS," the band's seventh album, sold 68,000 albums, 27,000 songs and was streamed nearly 10 million times, totaling 77,000 album units, according to figures from Nielsen SoundScan for the week ending Oct.
 20.